yhotta240/paste-as-markdown-codeblock/README.md

 This extension is licensed under the [MIT License](./LICENSE).

-Thanks for using this extension!
+Thanks for using this extension! <br>
 Feel free to report bugs or request features via the Issues page.